 In addition, several regulations, programs, plans, and policies related to the reduction of criteria air pollutants have been adopted since certification of the FPASP EIR/EIS.
 Namely, the 2019 Title 24 Part 6 Building Energy Efficiency Standards were adopted by the California Energy Commission (CEC) on May 9, 2018 and took effect on January 1, 2020.
-CEC estimates that the combination of mandatory on-site renewable energy and prescriptively required energy efficiency features will result in new residential construction that uses 53 percent less energy than the 2016 standards.
-Compliance with these regulations, among others, would reduce air pollutants generated from operational sources, such as natural gas and vehicle-exhaust emissions.
-Therefore, project-generated ROG and NOX emissions are anticipated to be lower than the quantities previously evaluated in the FPASP EIR/EIS.
+Compliance with these regulations, among others, would reduce air pollutants generated from operational sources, such as natural gas combustion and vehicle-exhaust emissions.
+Therefore, project-generated ROG and NO_X emissions are anticipated to be lower than the quantities previously evaluated in the FPASP EIR/EIS.